mrzumo/ZumoCat-backend/README.md

 ## Todo:
     - Add get request for images by tags
-    - Return a list of recently uploaded images
+    - Add an option for amount of images from /latest
 <br>

 ## GET Routes